 - Make hot compresses with thick hand towels.
 Dip these towels in hot water and use them on your face.
 Alternatively, you can try a hot water bottle.

-- If you find the sinus block worsening when you lie down, try elevating your head with a couple of pillows.
+- If you find the sinus block worsening when you lie down,

 - You can use nasal decongestant drops bought at a drug store.
 However, make sure you do not use it for too long.
 Generally, a week is recommended and if the block doesn’t go away your doctor may prescribe antibiotics or corticosteroid sprays.
 This is usually the last line of treatment.
 If your doctor feels the blocked sinuses are a result of an allergy, you may be prescribed antihistamine medication.3

 In the Indian traditional system of medicine Ayurveda, blocked sinuses occur as a result of excess kapha (mucus) in the body.4 You can get rid of this through a detoxification process which could include:

 - medicines like nasyam, which is nothing but medicated powders aimed at clearing out the nostrils.5 This is also useful in treating migraine.

 - medicated oils available over the counter at Ayurvedic drug stores.
 Heat lightly and gently massage on the head.
 This will clear the nasal passages.6

 Do remember to consult an Ayurvedic physician or an Ayurvedic pharmacist before buying and using either nasyam or other medicated oils.

 In most cases, irritating blocked sinuses clear up over time (could take anywhere between 2–4 months) with a combination of simple home remedies.
 However, you must consult a doctor if your blocked sinuses are also accompanied by fever, cough that refuses to clear up, and intense headaches.